 I did go out on a limb and opted for the light pink lining instead of the traditional fire engine red.
 For the most part no one gets to see the inside so it’s like a little pop of pink just for me to enjoy.

 A lot of people want to shop designer to get the “luxury experience.”
 Heck – that’s totally what I expected.
 I was ready to walk in, talk about the history of the brand, shop around, and get excited with my sales associate about my first ever big girl designer bag buy.
 I was thinking it would be an occasion for champagne.

-Except that isn’t always the reality of shopping in store.
+Unfortunately, this isn’t always the reality of shopping in store.
 Sales associates sell these handbags every single day.
 Dealing with these high price points is a norm to them, even if it’s an exception to you.
-I’ve definitely met some amazing “SA’s” but unfortunately my experience at both Christian Louboutin and Louis Vuitton boutiques have been womp womp.
+I’ve definitely met some amazing “SA’s” but unfortunately my experience at both Christian Louboutin and Louis Vuitton boutiques have been less than stellar.

-The associate who sold me the first bag seemed less than excitable.
+The associate who sold me the first bag seemed passive.
 The store also gave me tons of trouble during talks of an exchange.
-In my mind when you spend that much on a bag it should last – and if it doesn’t they should be willing to talk about an exchange or refund.
-In my case, the bag broke in far less than 30 days of ownership here so the amount of pushback I got felt really icky.
+When you spend that much on a bag it should last – and if it doesn’t the store should be willing to talk about an exchange or refund.
+In my case, the bag broke in far less than 30 days of ownership, so the amount of pushback I got felt really…icky.

 Literally my girls at Vera Bradley take way better care of me.

-That being said – I’m fully over the in store experience.
+That being said – I’m personally fully over the in store experience.
 I personally think shopping in store is overhyped and often unnecessary.
 Unless you have a trusted SA, I would recommend ordering online.
-Plus it means you might be able to snag major deals because you can shop around!
+Shopping online also means you might be able to snag major deals because you can shop around – or shop pre-loved.

-Since buying my first designer bag in store, I’ve actually been shopping for designer bags on eBay!
-I’ve just wrote an entire post about how to buy designer bags on eBay right here – talk about snagging amazing bags at crazy prices.
+Since buying my first designer bag in store, I’ve actually been shopping for designer bags on eBay and Fashionphile.
+I’ve recently published posts about how to buy designer bags on eBay and an updated Fashionphile review – talk about snagging amazing bags at crazy prices.

-I’ll be sitting happily (and pretty) over here loving, using, and abusing my first designer handbag.
+I’ll be sitting happily over here loving, using, and abusing my first designer handbag.
 And I fully encourage you to do the same. 😉

 Can’t get enough bags?
 Me neither.
 Make sure to follow along on YouTube where I share lots of handbag and lifestyle videos!